Saturday, December 5, 2009

 First, let's talk vocabulary.
 Passive House is a new building standard that is becoming quite popular in Europe.
 I had never heard of it even if I had been reading about "green" building for over a year!

-?
+So what is a Passive House?
 I'm going to quote the Passive House Institute directly for the explanation: "A Passive House is a very well-insulated, virtually air-tight building that is primarily heated by passive solar gain and by internal gains from people, electrical equipment, etc. Energy losses are minimized.
 Any remaining heat demand is provided by an extremely small source.
 Avoidance of heat gain through shading and window orientation also helps to limit any cooling load, which is similarly minimized.
 An energy recovery ventilator provides a constant, balanced fresh air supply.
 The result is an impressive system that not only saves up to 90% of space heating costs, but also provides a uniquely terrific indoor air quality."

 Translation: these houses are well oriented and so well insulated, you don't need a furnace!
 Sure, you need a back-up system for those cold sunless winter days but never mind geothermal or high efficiency gas furnaces, think more in the lines of a domestic water heater connected to a radiant floor system!